verrazzano/verrazzano/examples/springboot-app/README.md

    kubectl get pods -n springboot kubectl delete namespace springboot
    ```

-   Again, the script `uninstall-springboot.sh` can be used to undeploy the Spring Boot application.

 ## Copyright
 Copyright (c) 2020, 2021, Oracle and/or its affiliates.